draphick/pyDiscordBotPlain/README.md

 This repo contains a python file that allows you to run a discord bot.
 Currently just being used for training purpose.
 Please ignore. :D

 # Base Install
-Without giving spelling out the small steps, do this:
+Without spelling out the small steps, do this:

 + Install Python
 + Install pip